xodobyte/AfriFest-Co/README.md

 ---

 <p align="center">
-  Made with ❤️ by Ryan
+  Made with ❤️ by XODOBYTE
 </p>